-Church of SS Cyril and Methodius, Karlín
+Church of Saints Cyril and Methodius, Karlín

 In the year 863, the Orthodox missionary brothers Cyril and Methodius began translating the Bible into the language known as Old Church Slavonic, using a specially-formulated script from which was derived the later ‘Cyrillic’ alphabet.
 Their work enabled them to spread the faith throughout the Slavic-speaking lands, starting with Moravia, part of today’s Czech Republic.